bbepis/XUnity.AutoTranslator/README.md

  * `EnableSilentMode`: Indicates the plugin should not print out success messages in relation to translations.
  * `BlacklistedIMGUIPlugins`: If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
 This is a list seperated by ';'.
  * `OutputUntranslatableText`: Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile.
 Enabling this may also output a lot of garbage to the `OutputFile` that should be deleted before potential redistribution. **Never redistribute the mod with this enabled.**
+ * `IgnoreVirtualTextSetterCallingRules`: Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
+May in some cases help setting the text of stubborn components.

 ## Frequently Asked Questions
 > **Q: Why doesn't this plugin work in game X?**